2025 Solar Incentives Guide for Roy, UT - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Tax Exemptions: Tax exemptions can come in one of two forms.
-The first is sales tax exemption, which is applied at the time you purchase your solar panels.
+- Tax Exemptions: Tax exemptions can come in two forms.
+The first is sales tax exemption, applied when you purchase solar panels.
 The second is property tax exemption.
-This allows you to exclude the added value of your solar system when calculating property tax for your home.
+This allows you to exclude the added value of your solar system when calculating property tax for your house.

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Roy solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.
+To best understand how the new Clean Energy Credit applies to you, get in touch with your local Roy solar installers.

 State & Local Solar Incentives